simplyjarod/solana-validator/README.md

 ## Requirements
 ### Hardware
-- Disk 1: SSD disk (as fast as possible) of -at least- 1 TB.
+- Disk 1: SSD disk (as fast as possible) of -at least- 1.5 TB.
 Install OS here.
-Ledger will be able to use as much as 600 GB in this disk.
+Ledger will be able to use as much as 1.2 TB in this disk.
 - Disk 2: SSD disk (as fast as possible) of -at least- 500 GB.
 - 256 GB RAM.
 A tmpfs of 300 GB will be created in RAM (with swap to disk 2).
+- 16 cores / 32 threads of -at least- 2.8 GHz.

 For testing purposes (on devnet) you can use almost "any" hardware.
 For mainnet, at least the above requirements are needed.
 _For best performance, use disk 1 for OS, disk 2 for accounts (swap), disk 3 for ledger (this script does not set this configuration)._
 ### Software
 - You will need to have Ubuntu installed (no special setup is needed).
 ### Network
+- Unlimited traffic usage.
+- Public Internet connection of -at least- 300 Mbps symmetric (1 Gbps preferred).
 - Ports 8000 to 8020 open (TCP and UDP).
 - Ports 8899 and 8900 open (TCP).

 Only if you are going to use Nginx+SSL:
 - Ports 80 and 443 open (TCP).
 - A domain or subdomain pointing to the server.
+### My setup (as a reference)
+_Following data is my configuration (tested and working)_
+- AMD's EPYC 7502P 32 cores / 64 threads.
+Using about ~26 cores load average.
+- Disk 1: 1.92 TB NVMe SSD.
+Using about ~1.7 TB.
+- Disk 2: 960 GB NVMe SSD.
+Using under 100 GB (due to tmpfs RAMdisk).
+- 8 x 32 GB (256 GB total) of DDR4 ECC RAM.
+Using almost 100%.
+- Ubuntu 20.04.
+- solana-validator 1.9.14.
+- 1 Gbps public connection.
+Using about ~250 Mbps continuously and 1 Gbps peaks.
+- Average internet usage: about 3 TB/day (incoming + outgoing).

 ## Installation and setup process
 All commands should be executed as root.
 Official documentation and some people recommend creating a "sol" non-root user, but some difficulties were found from my side.